kwekumills/Kweku_Projectassignment/README/README.md

 2. web2 : 10.0.0.7

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed

 1. Elk Server - filebeat
 2. Web1 - filebeat
 3. Web2 - filebeat

 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 Filebeat collects log files eg
 Metricbeat collect machine metrics or statistics eg Uptime

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: